ubc/compair/README.md

 `KALTURA_VIDEO_EXTENSIONS`: Set of video file extensions that will be uploaded to the Kaltura instead of ComPAIR (default: mp4, mov, and webm).
 Separate values by a space (ex: `mp4 mov webm`).

 `KALTURA_AUDIO_EXTENSIONS`: Set of audio file extensions that will be uploaded to the Kaltura instead of ComPAIR (default: mp3).
 Separate values by a space (ex: `mp3`).

+`KALTURA_USE_GLOBAL_UNIQUE_IDENTIFIER`: Optionally use a user's global unique identifer if available for the Kaltura upload's user_id (off by default).
+Doing so will allow the user to control their media with Kaltura.
+Note that it is possible for them to remove the media and it to no longer be available in ComPAIR for comparisons or review.

 Restart server after making any changes to settings